 The center's advocacy work advances Grand Valley's commitment to inclusion and equity.
 Using an intersectional framework, the center seeks to be a partner in creating a more equitable campus, region, and world that values social justice and centers the needs of the most vulnerable people.

 The Ford LGBT Resource Center offers educational programming and community-building opportunities to help students and employees connect with each other, the center, and the university.
 The center offers a variety of programs throughout the year, including featured guest speakers in honor of Transgender Day of Remembrance and Transgender Day of Visibility, Queer Connections mentoring program, educational trainings and workshops, Lavender Graduation, and more.
 The center also supports four student-facilitated evening programs: First-year Queer Alliance helps first-year LGBTQIA+ and allied students develop strategies for a successful first year by creating meaningful connections to each other and the campus community.
-Loud and Queer empowers LGBTQIA+ and allied students in the first year and beyond to build a strong and supportive community.
+Colors of Pride is a program for LGBTQIA+ students of color where participants have an opportunity to celebrate the unique experiences of LGBTQIA+ people of color while building community and strengthening connections to each other, the LGBT Resource Center, and the university.
 T2 is a weekly group for transgender and nonbinary students, as well as those questioning their gender, and Ace of Clubs provides supportive space for students who identify on the asexual or aromantic spectrums.

 Office of Multicultural Affairs